A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

 Have any more recycling ideas?
 Share with us in the comments at the bottom!

-8 Eco-friendly brands pioneering the way for sustainable outdoors gear
+6. Eco-friendly brands pioneering the way for sustainable outdoor gear

-As we mentioned above, it’s really worth doing your research before and opting for more sustainable outdoor clothing brands.
+Nowadays, it’s pretty easy to opt for more sustainable outdoor clothing brands.
 There are plenty of companies that are really paving the way for green adventures and to keep that happening it’s important to support them.
 If you’re buying new gear, these are some companies to check out!

 Great for: hiking, camping, cycling gear